HL7/cql/input/pages/02-authorsguide.md

 { 1, 2, 3, 4, 5 }
 ```

-Note that duplicates are eliminated in the result of a [.kw]#union#.
+Note that duplicates are eliminated in the result of a <span class="kw">union</span>.

-To compute only the common elements from multiple lists, use the [.kw]#intersect# operator:
+To compute only the common elements from multiple lists, use the <span class="kw">intersect</span> operator:

 ``` cql
 { 1, 2, 3 } intersect { 3, 4, 5 }